rosesilver/ArkLib/README.md

 We welcome outside contributions to the library!
 Please see [CONTRIBUTING](./CONTRIBUTING.md) and, the list of issues for immediate tasks, and the [ROADMAP](./ROADMAP.md) for a list of desired contributions.

-If you're interested in working on any of the items mentioned in the list of issues or the roadmap, please join the Verified zkEVM Telegram group, contact [the authors](mailto:qvd@andrew.cmu.edu), or open a new issue.
+If you're interested in working on any of the items mentioned in the list of issues or the roadmap, please see [verified-zkevm effort](https://verified-zkevm.org/), contact [the authors](mailto:qvd@andrew.cmu.edu), or open a new issue.